StarGate01/ykhmac-uchost/README.md

 The size of the the response buffer is `20` bytes, this can by changed by defining `RESP_BUF_SIZE` depending on your token.

 For documentation of the library, read the header file and look at the example (see the `full_scan`, `simple_chalresp` etc. functions).
 The example code implements support for the `PN532` NFC module (via I2C) on the `Arduino` platform.

+### Authentication modes

+Three modes of authentication are implemented.

+**Static secret key**: Both the host and the target store the secret key.
+The host validates the target by sending a challenge and performing

 ## Thanks to / Sources